allen-fang-github/first/ReadMe.txt

+Hello, World!
-hello, this a test project!
+this a test project!